June 27 – August 17

 Bard SummerScape 2014 presents seven inspired weeks of opera, music, theater, dance, film, and cabaret.
 The centerpiece of these offerings is the 25th annual Bard Music Festival, this year examining the life, work, and cultural milieu of the 19th-century Austrian composer Franz Schubert.
 The festival will explore Schubert's tragically short but remarkably influential career, presenting his symphonic, chamber, and religious music along with many works by his contemporaries.
 Other highlights of the season include Carl Maria von Weber's Euryanthe, a darkly gothic opera based on a medieval romance; Proscenium Works: 1979–2011, featuring the Trisha Brown Dance Company in its farewell tour; the world premiere of Love in the Wars, a version of Heinrich von Kleist's Penthesilea, based on the mythical encounter of Achilles with the Queen of the Amazons; an outstanding film series; and the return of cabaret at the Spiegeltent.
 It all adds up to an arts festival with no rival—SummerScape 2014.

 Euryanthe is a story of jealousy and betrayal.
 A redheaded ghost haunts a dreamlike landscape where supernatural forces collide with everyday hopes of comfort and security.
 Layers of deceit and repressed desire motivate jealous lovers travelling in a darkly gothic world.

 25th Anniversary Season

 Set and Reset

 Trisha Brown Dance Company

-Love in the Wars World Premiere
+World Premiere of Love in the Wars

-A version of Heinrich von Kleist’s Penthesilea
+A Version of Heinrich von Kleist’s Penthesilea

 By John Banville